melsita13/anime-characterizer/README.md

 # ✅ Phase 4 – Step 3: Similarity Matching Fallback
     If DeepDanbooru returns “Unknown Character”,
     we’ll fallback to comparing the uploaded image with your character_db/ using CLIP embedding similarity.

+# 🎯 Phase 5: Show Where to Watch the anime
+    After identifying the character → showing their anime → also show where the anime is streaming (like Crunchyroll, Netflix, etc.)

+   **🔗 Option A: Use Anilist API (Best)**

+    Their API includes streaming info like:
+        Available on Crunchyroll, Funimation, Hulu, Netflix (region-specific) Fast and reliable
+        Requires GraphQL query (we'll handle it)
+   **🔍 Option B: Use Google Search API (Backup)**

+    For less popular anime, use:
+        "where to watch [anime_name] site:myanimelist.net OR site:justwatch.com"